 I began writing this blog as a novice and much of its early content documents my development as a cyclist.
-Re-learning how to ride a bike as an adult has been more rewarding than I can express.
-I have health issues that affect my balance and dexterity, but the more I cycle, the less I notice them.
+Re-learning how to ride a bicycle as an adult has been more rewarding than I can express.
+It has given me a magical means of travel.
+It has brought new friends into my life.
+It has helped with balance and dexterity problems that I've had since childhood.
 I continue to be amazed by how wonderful cycling feels.

 Unless otherwise specified, I am the sole author of all content on Lovely Bicycle.
 Who is this "I"?
 That's on a need to know basis!
 But if you want the cliff notes version: a 30-something former academic with a background in psychology, neuroscience and fine art.
 Prior to 2012, I was employed as a university professor and policy consultant.
 I have since switched career tracks, presently working as a freelance writer and photographer.
 I am European born, multi-ethnic, multilingual, and have lived all over the world.
 In 2013 I relocated from Boston, USA to Derry, Northern Ireland, which is where I am currently based.